-Master's Degree Requirements: Master of Arts Degree in History: This program requires at least 24 credit hours of course work and a thesis.
+Master's Degree Requirements: Master of Arts Degree in History: This program requires a total of 30 semester hours, including six hours for the thesis.
 Each student's program is tailored to enhance his or her career objectives.
 Social studies teachers, for example, may earn advanced competency on completion of the M.A. in history with additional course work in education.
 Similarly, students who plan to pursue a Ph.D. degree receive the requisite training and assistance.
-Master of Arts Degree in Public History: This nonthesis program requires 36 credit hours of course work.
-Half the hours fall in historical studies, the rest in applied history classes, including innovative courses in iconographic materials and archival conservation, documentary editing, and museology.
-Students may select a practicum that places them under the direct supervision of the State Archivist of North Carolina.
-Students may select another practicum in their own special area of interest--including historic site administration, museology, historic preservation, or historical publications.
+Master of Arts Degree in Public History: This non-thesis program requires 36 credit hours of course work.
+Half the hours fall in historical studies, the rest in applied history classes, including innovative courses in archival and special collections management, paper conservation, documentary editing, museum studies, and historic preservation.
+Students may select practicums in their own special areas of interest -- including archival management, historic site administration, museology, historic preservation, and historical publications.